hlorraine/120-work/hw-2/readme.md

 # HW-2 Response

-When first doing this was **frustrated** and couldnt find anything. and that was super frusterating.
+When I was first doing this was **frustrated** and couldnt find anything. and that was super annoying.
+I hoenstly wanted to throw my computer out the window.
-I then found a few things and **slowly** starting putting peices together.
+BUT then I found a few things and **slowly** starting putting peices together.
 But I still kept hitting walls and couldn't move forward which just made me more frustrated.
-But then I went into see the proffessor and he made sense of a lot of it and So then I was able to move forward.
+Then I went into see the proffessor and he made sense of a lot of it and So then I was able to move forward.
 Yay me.

 I then learned how to do a list like this